HSuiteNetwork/v1-dex-provider/README.md

 - Earn provider fees (0.3%) from swap transactions
 - Handle both mainnet and testnet environments

+**Important**: This demo shows how to become a **DEX provider** - meaning you provide your own DEX service using HbarSuite's liquidity pools and earn fees on each swap.
+If you're building normal bots or applications that just need to interact with the pools directly, you don't need an API key or the provider authentication process.

+## Use Cases

+### DEX Provider (This Demo)
+- **Requires API Key**: Yes
+- **Purpose**: Provide DEX services using HbarSuite's liquidity pools
+- **Benefits**: Earn 0.3% fee on each swap you facilitate
+- **Authentication**: Required WebSocket authentication with Smart Nodes
+- **Target Users**: Businesses/developers wanting to offer DEX services

+### Normal Bots/Applications
+- **Requires API Key**: No
+- **Purpose**: Direct interaction with liquidity pools for trading, arbitrage, etc.
+- **Benefits**: Access to zero-slippage swaps and pool data
+- **Authentication**: Standard Hedera account operations
+- **Target Users**: Traders, arbitrage bots, DeFi applications

 ## Architecture

 The application consists of three main components: